fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

 > **A Tip for New Drinkers:** If the thought of smoky whisky intimidates you,
 > start with Speyside or Lowland expressions.
 These regions produce whiskies
-> that are approachable, sweet, and smooth—the perfect training wheels before
+> that are approachable, sweet, and smooth, the perfect training wheels before
 > you tackle Islay's smoke monsters.

 ### Ireland's Distilling Traditions